-Challenges by Heirs
+Exploring Challenges by Heirs

 Heirs cannot revoke an irrevocable trust if they're not also beneficiaries, but they can challenge or contest it.
-The procedure is much the same as contesting a will, with one major difference.
+The procedure is much the same as contesting a will with one major difference.
 You can file a trust challenge either during the trustmaker's lifetime or after his death, but you can only contest a will after the testator has died.
-Until this time, he reserves the right to revoke or change his will, so it's not a binding document.
+Until this time, he reserves the right to revoke or change his will at any time so it's not a binding document.

 Revocation by Beneficiaries

 Irrevocable trusts are supposed to be forever, but in actuality, they can sometimes be broken.
-During the trust maker's lifetime, an irrevocable trust is easier for heirs to revoke – provided they're also beneficiaries.
+During the trustmaker's lifetime, an irrevocable trust is easier for heirs to revoke – provided they're also beneficiaries.
 Some states, such as New York and Virginia, allow irrevocable trusts to be broken upon the written, unanimous consent of all beneficiaries.
-Revocation typically requires the trust maker's agreement and consent as well.
+Revocation typically requires the trustmaker's agreement and consent as well.

-Although the court can overrule the dissent of one or more beneficiaries, it might not do so unless the beneficiaries demonstrate that the trust no longer serves the purpose for which it was intended.
-Courts are not inclined to fly in the face of an irrevocable trust maker's wishes after his death without good cause.
+Although the court can overrule the dissent of one or more beneficiaries, it might not do so unless the beneficiaries can demonstrate that the trust no longer serves the purpose for which it was intended.
+Courts are not inclined to fly in the face of an irrevocable trustmaker's wishes after his death without good cause.

 Complications can also arise if any of the beneficiaries are minors.
 States that have adopted the Uniform Trust Code typically allow parents or guardians to speak for minors in such a situation, but other states will not do so.
-In these jurisdictions, the trust may not be revocable until all beneficiaries are of legal age.
+In these jurisdictions, the trust might not be revocable until all beneficiaries are of legal age.